Jane Sisson-Pell, Family Law Barrister

 Most grandparents need to obtain the court’s permission to make an application to the family court to spend time with their grandchildren.
 This is because they do not have parental responsibility for their grandchildren, therefore, they do not have an automatic right to apply to the family court for contact.

-However, a grandparent may be automatically entitled to apply for a child arrangements order under section 10(5) of the Children Act 1989 if they are: a relative of a child, if the child has lived with the relative for a period of at least one year immediately preceding the application, or any person with whom the child has lived for a period of at least three years; section 10(10) of the Children Act 1989 states this period ‘need not be continuous but must not have begun more than five years before, or ended more than three months before, the making of the application, or any person who has the consent of each of the persons named in a child arrangements order in force relating to with whom the child is to live or when the child is to live with any person; or who has the consent of each person in who favour the order was made in any case where there is an existing order for care in force, or who has the consent of a local authority in any case where the child is in the care of that local authority; or who has parental responsibility for the child by virtue of provision made under section 12(2A); or in any other case, has the consent of each of those (if any) who have parental responsibility for the child.
+However, a grandparent may be automatically entitled to apply for a child arrangement order under section 10(5) of the Children Act 1989 if they are: a relative of a child, if the child has lived with the relative for a period of at least one year immediately preceding the application, or any person with whom the child has lived for a period of at least three years; section 10(10) of the Children Act 1989 states this period ‘need not be continuous but must not have begun more than five years before, or ended more than three months before, the making of the application, or any person who has the consent of each of the persons named in a child arrangement order in force relating to with whom the child is to live or when the child is to live with any person; or who has the consent of each person in who favour the order was made in any case where there is an existing order for care in force, or who has the consent of a local authority in any case where the child is in the care of that local authority; or who has parental responsibility for the child by virtue of provision made under section 12(2A); or in any other case, has the consent of each of those (if any) who have parental responsibility for the child.

 The top priority for the judge will be the child’s welfare